freeCodeCamp/freeCodeCamp/guide/english/android-development/core-components/index.md

 ## [Services](https://developer.android.com/guide/components/services)
 A _service_ is a component without user interface to perform long-running operations in the background.
+The services have seperate lifecycle than the activity or component that initiates it.
+This unique autonomy of seperate lifecycle allows the service to run in thee background even if the activity that initiated it is stopped.
 There are three kinds of services:

 - _foreground_ services: they are strictly related to user's interaction (for example music playback), so it's harder for the system to kill them.